sddiaz/Salesly/README.md

 # Grok-Powered SDR System

-An intelligent Sales Development Representative (SDR) system leveraging Grok AI to enhance and automate the sales prospecting process.
+This is an intelligent Sales Development Representative (SDR) system leveraging Grok AI to enhance and automate the sales prospecting process.

 ## 🚀 Features